Nuxt vs Quasar for SEO · Nuxt SEO

 Nuxt dominates for [content-driven sites](https://web.dev/articles/rendering-on-the-web) that prioritize SEO.
 Quasar wins for apps shipping to multiple platforms.

-SSR is enabled by default in Nuxt.
-Universal rendering happens automatically—server renders HTML, browser hydrates to interactive state.
+Nuxt enables SSR by default.
+[Universal rendering](https://nuxt.com/docs/guide/concepts/rendering#universal-rendering) happens automatically.
+The server renders HTML, and the browser hydrates it to an interactive state.

 // nuxt.config.ts - SSR enabled by default